One further coronavirus-related death recorded in NI | ITV News

 One more person who tested positive for coronavirus in Northern Ireland has died in the last 24-hour reporting period, according to the Department of Health.

-There are currently 59 people with Covid-19 being treated in hospitals across Northern Ireland – nine of them in intensive care and six on ventilators.
+There are currently 61 people with Covid-19 being treated in hospitals across Northern Ireland – five of them in intensive care and three on ventilators.

-There are also three confirmed and active outbreaks of coronavirus in care homes.
+There are also four confirmed and active outbreaks of Covid-19 in care homes.

+The latest figures come as Northern Ireland’s vaccination programme has now been fully rolled out to all those aged 35 and over, after some slots were made available for the 35-39s last week.